wtout/pub-cms-build-auto/README.md

 # README #

-This README provides instructions and information to get your Ansible control machine up and running with the automation package to deploy the CMS stack.
+This README provides instructions and information to get your Ansible control machine up and running with the automation package to deploy CMSP and MDR stacks.

 ### What is this repository for? ###

-This repository contains Ansible playbooks to be used in the full deployment of the CMS stack.
+This repository contains Ansible playbooks to be used in the full deployment of CMSP and MDR stacks.

 ### Disclaimer ###